 - 2016 rollout planned, both locally and nationally

-The Pittsburgh 2030 District is 1 of 12 in North America, aggregating hundreds of buildings which have made individual commitments to 2030 Challenge goals.
-Along with 2030 Districts in Albuquerque, Cleveland, Dallas, Denver, Grand Rapids, Los Angeles, San Antonio, San Francisco, Seattle, Stamford, and Toronto, Pittsburgh is building on community strengths and efficiencies of scale to make widespread and inspirational environmental improvements.
+The Pittsburgh 2030 District is 1 of 15 in North America, aggregating hundreds of buildings which have made individual commitments to 2030 Challenge goals.
+Along with 2030 Districts in Albuquerque, Austin, Cleveland, Dallas, Denver, Grand Rapids, Ithaca, Los Angeles, Portland (Maine), San Antonio, San Francisco, Seattle, Stamford, and Toronto, Pittsburgh is building on community strengths and efficiencies of scale to make widespread and inspirational environmental improvements.

 Building on the best elements of other sustainability programs such as the DOE’s Better Buildings Challenge, Pittsburgh Climate Initiative, and Breathe Project, the Pittsburgh 2030 District is working to add critical performance criteria related to indoor air quality that will establish healthy, high-performance practices and measures on a community scale, while also providing a replicable model for other communities in Western Pennsylvania and beyond.

 The Pittsburgh 2030 District seeks to make Pittsburgh a more competitive place for business, improve employee and tenant health, and help grow the city’s reputation as a leader in building performance and sustainability.

 Visit the Pittsburgh 2030 District at www.2030districts.org/pittsburgh to find: